mikeizbicki/cmc-csci040/README.md

 I want to respect everyone's various comfort levels with COVID exposure.
 Therefore:

 1. you will be encouraged to work closely with other students in this class,
-    1. but you will not be required to work too closely (for example by sharing computers)
+1. but you will not be required to work too closely (for example by sharing computers).

 If you are quarantined and cannot come to class: